Italian Noodle Casserole

 - kosher salt & freshly ground pepper

-- 2 one large or two small zucchini, halved or quartered lengthwise and cut into 1/4 inch thick slices
+- 1 large or 2 small zucchini halved or quartered lengthwise and cut into 1/4 inch thick slices

 - two 15 oz. cans low sodium/no salt added tomato sauce